- Distracted Driving Accidents In Freer

 Distracted drivers can often be observed applying makeup, turning toward passengers and engaged in conversation, or looking down at hand-held cell phones instead of the road ahead.
 These drivers are far more likely to miss traffic light changes, drive erratically, be unaware of a change in traffic patterns ahead, or drift into an adjacent lane.

 Injured in a car accident caused by a driver breaking the distracted driving law?
-Speak with our distracted driving attorney in Freer for a free consultation.
+Speak with our distracted driving lawyer in Freer for a free consultation.

 If you have been injured in an accident that you suspect was caused by distracted driving, our firm can help.
 We will investigate the accident, collect physical evidence, locate and interview any witnesses to the car crash, and obtain cell phone records as support for the claim or lawsuit filed on your behalf.